Hypoxia (medicine): Myocardial ischemia

 Parts of the heart are exposed to ischemic hypoxia in the event of occlusion of a coronary artery.
 Short periods of ischaemia are reversible if reperfused within about 20 minutes, without development of necrosis, but the phenomenon known as stunning is generally evident.
 If hypoxia continues beyond this period, necrosis propagates through the myocardial tissue.
 Energy metabolism in the affected area shifts from mitochondrial respiration to anaerobic glycolysis almost immediately, with concurrent reduction of effectiveness of contractions, which soon cease.
 Anaerobic products accumulate in the muscle cells, which develop acidosis and osmotic load leading to cellular edema.
 Intracellular Ca2+ increases and eventually leads to cell necrosis.
 Arterial flow must be restored to return to aerobic metabolism and prevent necrosis of the affected muscle cells, but this also causes further damage by reperfusion injury.
 Myocadial stunning has been described as "prolonged postischaemic dysfunction of viable tissue salvaged by reperfusion", which manifests as temporary contractile failure in oxygenated muscle tissue.
 This may be caused by a release of reactive oxygen species during the early stages of reperfusion.

 Tumor angiogenesis

 As tumors grow, regions of relative hypoxia develop as the oxygen supply is unevenly utilized by the tumor cells.
 The formation of new blood vessels is necessary for continued tumor growth, and is also an important factor in metastasis, as the route by which cancerous cells are transported to other sites.

+Under hypoxic conditions, tumor cells activate a coordinated molecular response largely mediated by hypoxia-inducible factors (HIFs), particularly HIF-1α.
+Stabilization of HIF-1α leads to the transcription of numerous pro-angiogenic genes, including vascular endothelial growth factor (VEGF), platelet-derived growth factor (PDGF), and angiopoietins, which promote endothelial cell proliferation, migration, and the formation of new capillaries around the hypoxic tumor core.

+The resulting tumor vasculature is often abnormal in structure and function — characterized by irregular vessel diameters, increased permeability, and poor perfusion — which further perpetuates local hypoxia and genomic instability.
+This feedback loop enhances the tumor’s adaptive potential and resistance to therapies such as radiotherapy and chemotherapy, both of which rely on adequate oxygenation to maximize cytotoxic effects.

+In addition to promoting angiogenesis, HIF signaling also supports metabolic reprogramming toward anaerobic glycolysis, enhances the expression of matrix metalloproteinases (MMPs) that degrade extracellular matrix components, and increases the expression of adhesion molecules that facilitate tumor invasion and metastatic dissemination.

+Together, these mechanisms make hypoxia-induced angiogenesis a central hallmark of malignant progression and a major therapeutic target in oncology.
+Agents that block VEGF signaling (such as bevacizumab) or inhibit HIF-1α activity are currently used or under investigation to counteract tumor angiogenesis and improve treatment outcomes.